muratk5n/thirdwave/en/README.md

 not everyone lives in a setting they can do that easily.
-Green energy needs to be a product, which can be transmitted easily, and stored as needed in huge amounts (batteries can only handle 5% of global storage need, so they are doomed to remain marginal).
+Green energy needs to be a product, which can be transmitted easily, and stored as needed in huge amounts (batteries can only handle 5% of global storage need, so they are doomed to remain marginal, and eventually irrelevant IMO).

 ---